 A viral infection transmitted by airborne droplets.

-At the second, catarrhal stage, in children, in addition to a runny nose, cough, photophobia and high fever, a specific rash appears on the oral mucosa, called Belsky-Filatov-Koplik spots.
+At the second, catarrhal stage, in children, in addition to a runny nose, cough, photophobia and high temperature, a specific rash appears on the oral mucosa, called Belsky-Filatov-Koplik spots.

-A rash characteristic of measles on the body appears after the formation of sores in the mouth.
-Treatment of measles is symptomatic, the body copes with the virus itself.
+The rash on the body characteristic of measles appears after the formation of sores in the mouth.
+Treatment of measles is symptomatic; the body copes with the virus itself.

 Video: measles